Whoops! The latest episode of The Mandalorian reveals ... a guy in a T-shirt and jeans?

 Armor is an important part of The Mandalorian on Disney Plus.
-But in Friday's new episode, someone's not wearing their armor -- or any costume at all.
+But in the latest episode, The Siege, someone's not wearing their armor -- or any costume at all.
 In a battle scene, what appears to be a crew member wearing a T-shirt and jeans is visible just under the arm of Carl Weathers, who's playing Greef Karga and who also directed the episode.

 The goof shows up at about 18:54 for me -- freeze your Disney Plus screen just after the guards shout "Destroy it!" and then look on the far left of the screen to spot what looks like a crew member in gray T-shirt, jeans and with a very visible dark watch on his wrist, flattening himself against the wall.